gicodes/gicodes/README.md

 ## I am

-- ✨ Enthusiastic about software engineering and web architecture.
+- ✨ Enthusiastic about software and web architecture.

 - 🌱 Currently learning typeScript and Next JS.